Generic name: nicotine (gum, lozenge) [ NIK-oh-teen ]

-Brand Name: Leader Nicotine Polacrilex, Nicorelief, Nicorette, Thrive
+Brand names: Leader Nicotine Polacrilex, Nicorelief, Nicorette, Thrive

-Nicotine gum and lozenges are medical products used to aid in smoking cessation in adults.
-Using a controlled amount of nicotine helps reduce nicotine withdrawal symptoms when you quit smoking.
+Thrive gum and lozenges are medical products used to aid in smoking cessation in adults.
+Using a controlled amount of nicotine helps reduce this medicine withdrawal symptoms when you quit smoking.

 untreated or uncontrolled high blood pressure;

 Smoking cigarettes during pregnancy can cause low birth weight, miscarriage, or stillbirth.
-Using a nicotine replacement product during pregnancy or while breast-feeding may be safer than smoking.
-However, you should try to stop smoking without using a nicotine replacement product if you are pregnant or breast-feeding.
+Using a Thrive replacement product during pregnancy or while breast-feeding may be safer than smoking.
+However, you should try to stop smoking without using a this medicine replacement product if you are pregnant or breast-feeding.
 Talk with your doctor about the best way for you to stop smoking.

 This medicine is only part of a complete program of treatment that may also include counseling, group support, and behavior changes.
 Your success will depend on your participation in all aspects of your smoking cessation program.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Start using Thrive gum or lozenges on the same day you stop (quit) smoking or using tobacco products.

 Your dose will depend on how many cigarettes you smoked daily before quitting.
 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.